byarmis/mpi3/README.md

 8. Install the [PaPiRus python package](https://github.com/PiSupply/PaPiRus) by running `curl -sSL https://pisupp.ly/papiruscode | sudo bash`
 9. Shutdown (`sudo poweroff`) and plug in the DAC using the OTG adapter
 10. Boot up and configure your default sound output to be the USB DAC.
-I suggest [this](https://raspberrypi.stackexchange.com/a/44825) answer on the Raspberry Pi Stack Exchange.
+I suggest [this](https://learn.adafruit.com/usb-audio-cards-with-a-raspberry-pi?view=all#raspbian-stretch-updating-alsa-options-7-1) method from Adafruit.
 Test to make sure that everything works by running `speaker-test -c 2` which will play pink noise over the left, followed by the right, channels.
 11. Disable the HDMI output per [this](https://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-zero-conserve-energy) page to save a couple milliamps.
 12. Clone this repo by running `git clone https://gitlab.com/byarmis/mpi3`.
 Or actually, `pip install mpi3`?
 Maybe?
 TBD